 - Run Passware Kit to recover the encryption keys and decrypt the hard disk.

 Below are the steps to decrypt a hard disk image.
 Please, refer to Passware Kit Help for the detailed instructions.

 Acquiring Memory Image Using Passware FireWire Memory Imager

 If the target computer is turned off, but the encrypted volume was mounted during the last hibernation, skip this step.
 Take the hibefil.sys file from the target computer or its hard drive image and use this file as a memory image for decryption.

 NB: Passware FireWire Memory Imager does not capture memory of more than 4GB and does not work with MacOS higher than El Capitan.

 - The target computer is turned on and the encrypted volume is mounted.

 - Both the target computer and the computer used for acquisition have FireWire (IEEE 1394) ports.

-- A FireWire cable.
+- A FireWire cable or a Thunderbolt cable.